pulento/A1Evo_Electrified/README.md

 A1 Evo is discussed and released in the following [AVS Forum thread](https://www.avsforum.com/threads/audyssey-one-oca-does-it-again-and-again.3297198).

+# FAQ

+A1Evo has a lot of options most of them doesn't need to be touched but A1Evo Electrified simplify some of these which can result in a suboptimal result, anyway the choice is yours, please visit the [FAQ maintained at AVS Forum](https://www.avsforum.com/threads/faq-audyssey-one-evo-by-oca.3306602/) to better understand this an other issues.

 # Notes

 This is work in progress provided as is.
 Also is a port of OCA's work please don't post bug reports regarding this port on OCA's channel or AVS Forum thread.